 Adjust to the cold!

-Finally, the effects of acclimatization to the cold in the physiological field are quite modest.
-There is a small acclimatization, that the body learns to apply vasoconstriction a little faster and also heat production by muscle contraction is lifted to a higher level.
-The most important advice is to use your brains when riding in the cold and adjust the effort and distance to the conditions.
+Finally, the effects of acclimatization to the cold in the physiological field are quite limited.
+There is a small acclimatization, where the body learns to apply vasoconstriction a little faster and also heat production by muscle contraction is at a slightly higher level.
+The most important advice is to use common sense when riding in the cold, listen to your body and adjust the effort/distance to the conditions.